Apple Fritters Recipe (VIDEO)

 Instructions

-- In a second large bowl, whisk together milk, egg yolk and melted butter.
-Gradually add the flour mixture into your wet ingredients and whisk until smooth.
+- In a second large bowl, whisk together milk, egg yolk, and melted butter.
+Gradually add the flour mixture to your wet ingredients and whisk until smooth.

 - Peel core and slice apples into 1/4”-thick rings and place into a shallow dish.
 Squeeze lemon juice over apple slices and use your hands to gently toss apple rings to coat with lemon juice (this will prevent browning).